bertofurth/Seagate-Central-Debian/README.md

 WORK IN PROGRESS.
 NOT FINISHED

+These instructions

+Note that these instructions only get you to the point of installing a very basic Debian based Linux operating system.
+No other tools or utilities, such as samba file services or a web management interface are installed.

+Virtually all you'll be able to do after installing the image is ssh into the unit and then set it up yourself.

 Install Debian Linux on a Seagate Central NAS

 See  Brief Image Creation Notes file for very broad steps on how this